sweetbbak/sweetbbak.github.io/content/post/your-cli-sucks/index.md

 ### they have a low chance of working out of the box

 I often see CLI tools that are very hard to use unless some arbitrary set of conditions is met and that set of conditions is not adequately communicated to the user.

 ### they fail silently or they fail with indecipherable error messages

 handle your errors and add context to your errors when you bubble them up to the user!
+There is nothing worse than getting a silent failure and sitting there like:
+"Uhhh, did something happen? what did it do?" or having to dig through 500 lines of plain white garbage text to find out where things went wrong, only to spend 2 hours to figure out that some obscure flag was required for some arbitrary reason.

 ### not providing some sort of visual feedback when something is happening in the background.